North Cascades Ski Touring

 We have access to incredible ski mountaineering terrain in North Cascades National Park, including Mt Baker.
 This range is often compared to the Alps and holds the largest concentration of glaciers in the continental United States.

-We’re currently running these programs on a custom basis for private groups and individuals.
+North Cascades ski programs are offered on a custom basis for private groups and individuals.

 A FEW OPTIONS

 Mt Baker Ski Ascent: 1-3 days, descents up to 8000′ vertical feet!
 See our Easton Glacier Ski Descent program.

 Mt Shuksan Ski Ascent: 3 days, the Sulphide Glacier is one of the classic ski mountaineering routes of North America, finishing with 600 feet of steep climbing on the summit pyramid.

 Forbidden Tour: 3-4 day circumnavigation of Forbidden Peak pioneered by Martin Volkin featuring dramatic alpine scenery, huge mountains, and no huts.
 There’s a reason this has become the most popular multi-day ski traverse in the North Cascades.